nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No recipe added.
 Details of the error are shown.

-4. Add a recipe with some ingredients having no quantity or vice versa.
+4. Add a recipe with some ingredients having no quantity or quantities without a corresponding ingredient.
    1. Test case: `add recipe r/Chicken Soup i/Chicken i/Salt q/20` <br/>
      Expected: No recipe added.
 Details of the error are shown, command usage message is shown.
    2. Test case: `add recipe r/Chicken Soup q/1 i/Salt q/20` <br/>